 Biography

-A selection of these commissioned works, including the recent large-scale compositional cycle “Das Phonem zwischen zwei Wörtern” premiered by the SWR Symphonieorchester and ELISION Ensemble, will be released by Wergo in September 2025 as part of Erçetin’s second portrait CD.
+A selection of these commissioned works, including the recent large-scale compositional cycle “Das Phonem zwischen zwei Wörtern” premiered by the SWR Symphonieorchester and ELISION Ensemble, will be released by Wergo as Erçetin’s second portrait CD in October 2025 with liner notes written by Paul Griffiths.

-Upcoming commissions include a large-scale work written for solo clarinet and large orchestra, which will be premiered at the Donaueschinger Musiktage in 2025 by Carl Rosman and the SWR Symphonieorchester; as well as a new work written for solo oboe and string trio to be premiered by Ensemble Musikfabrik.
+Upcoming commissions include a large-scale work written for solo clarinet and large orchestra, There recedes a silence, faceting beyond enclosures, which will be premiered at the Donaueschinger Musiktage in 2025 by Carl Rosman and the SWR Symphonieorchester; as well as a new work written for solo oboe and string trio to be premiered by Ensemble Musikfabrik.

 Image credit: Kai Bienert